dittma75/partitions/DISTRIBUTABLE_VERSION/README.md

 non-trivial computations, this calculation takes about 30 minutes on the previously mentioned machine, and every increase to m doubles the amount of time taken.

+Do not remove any of the DLLs.
+They are necessary for the program to run.